« View all events

 The Meaning Of Martinmas

 Throughout the year, our school celebrates festivals to connect us with the cycle of nature, establish a yearly rhythm for the children, and strengthen our community.
-The School celebrates Martinmas festival on Thursday 10th November.
+The School celebrates Martinmas festival on Monday 11th November.
 It honours, in a universal way, the story of St. Martin.

 When the days become shorter, the sun goes down earlier and the stars appear early in the skies, the children, according to an old custom, would walk with lanterns through the streets in the early evening, singing.

 As the world grows darker, the inner light of man wants to shine forth.
 It is not incidental that the lanterns are often decorated with suns, moons and stars, motifs which also appear in the songs.
+Classes 1 – 3 begin to prepare for the festival, learning the songs and creating their vessel of light – from paper mache, upcycling glass jars and tin cans, and folding watercolour paintings.

 Pupils make a lantern during the school day, using a different design from one year to the next.